lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <li>Constant population size through time: the population size <b>N</b> (different from sample size) is assumed to be constant over time and finite.
 When the individuals that constitute the population are haploid organisms (they have only one copy of genetic materials), the population will consist of N copies of the <b>genome</b> (the genome of an organism is its whole hereditary information and is encoded in the DNA or RNA).
 In case of diploid organisms (e.g., humans, with two copies of genetic materials), there will be 2N copies.</li>
 <li>Random mating (no structure): next generation is drawn randomly from a large gamete pool.
 Statistically, the next generation is formed from the current generation by uniformly sampling with replacement</li>
 <li>Neutral mutation: the mutation changes the DNA sequence but not an individual’s ability to survive and to produce offspring</li>
+<li>Population size N is large: most results concerning this model will be approximate (referred to as diffusion approximation), ignoring terms of O(1/N^2) relative to O(1/N).
+For example, one example following this assumption is that we do not consider the simultaneous coalescence of more than two DNA sequences (thus the generative genealogical tree is a bifurcate tree.</li>
 </ul>
 The basic/standard Wright-Fisher model results in a decay of genetic variation.
 Since the population is finite in size and reproduction is a random process, some individuals may not contribute any offspring to the next generation.
 This random loss of genetic lineages forward in time is called <b>genetic drift</b>, which reduces the diversity of the population diversity.
 One measure of population diversity is <b>heterozygosity</b>, defined as the probability that two genes chosen at random from the population have different alleles.
 Alleles are different versions of the genetic information encoded at a location in the genome of an organism (aka, genetic locus).
 A common example of genetic locus is the sequence of nucleotides that makes up a gene.
 Thus, two sequences of the same gene are different alleles if they are not identical.Assuming a gene has two allelic states (denoted A and a), genetic drift eventually leads to either A or a being lost from the population.
 When this happens, the surviving allele is said to be fixed in the population.
 The effect of genetic drift is compensated by mutation, a process by which the allelic state of a gene occasionally changes from one to another (e.g., from A to a).